emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Press Save Changes.
 4. Go to your E-MAILiT account and press the **Verify now** button at the Website Settings.
 5. Done!

+**ATTENTION / IMPORTANT**: The E-MAILiT Domain Verification System will place automatically the meta tag to the specified url source code, which was given by you, to the Domain Manager > Website Settings > Domain.

 == Screenshots ==
 01. Plugin options (a)